kumarimansi/AWS-EC2/README.md

 STEP 7:Connect with your instance using PuTTY and instance public ipv4 address.

-STEP 8:Type the commands(I have mentioned in my respositary file named AWS Commands.txt) to redirect instance public ipv4 address to www.yahoo.com .
+STEP 8:Type the commands(I have mentioned these in my respository in file named AWS Commands.txt) to redirect instance public ipv4 address to www.yahoo.com .
 ________________________________________